ovh/the-bastion/doc/sphinx-plugins-override/help.rst

 Colors
 ======

-You'll notice that plugins are hilighted in different colors, these indicate the access level needed to run the plugin.
+You'll notice that plugins are highlighted in different colors, these indicate the access level needed to run the plugin.
 Note that plugins you don't have access to are simply omitted.

 - green (``open``): these plugins can be called by anybody
 - blue (``restricted``): these plugins can only be called by users having the specific right to call them.
 This right is granted per plugin by the ``accountGrantCommand`` plugin